Introduction to Google Penalties

 Google is continually looking to refine its algorithm and improve search results.
 As part of this process, Google has rightfully waged a war on spam.
 As Google seeks to catch the bad guys, companies and websites have increasingly fallen victim and often times a participant in spam and unethical link building practices.
 As many website owners are trying to recover from a link building debacles it has become paramount they understand what went wrong and how to fix it.
 This guide is meant to provide a basic outline of how to get out of “Google Jail” and provide in-depth resources and information on how to recover from Google Penalties.

 Table of Contents

 Chapter 1: What is a Penalty?

-A true Google Penalty is a “manual spam action” given to a website because the website owner has violated one of Google’s Webmaster Quality guidelines, which can be found here.
+A true Google Penalty is a “manual spam action” given to a website because the website owner has violated one of Google’s Webmaster Quality guidelines.

 In simple terms, manual spam action = penalty.